Leaking pipe in Northeast Portland releases sewage

-PORTLAND, Ore.
-(AP) — A sewer pipe in Northeast Portland leaked an estimated 1,000 gallons (3785 liters) of untreated sewer water into an embankment.
+PORTLAND — A sewer pipe in Northeast Portland leaked an estimated 1,000 gallons of untreated sewer water into an embankment.

-The Oregonian/OregonLive reports the Portland Bureau of Environmental Services plugged the leak Saturday near I-84 and Northeast 21st Avenue.
+The Oregonian/OregonLive reports the Portland Bureau of Environmental Services plugged the leak Saturday near Interstate 84 and Northeast 21st Avenue.

 The 1,000 gallons is a rough estimate.